 3. A variety of pads

-While hospitals typically send you home with a stash of giant maxi pads, it’s important to have various pads with different absorbancies at home as your body starts to heal and your bleeding begins to taper.
+While hospitals typically send you home with a stash of giant maxi pads, having various pads with different absorbancies at home is essential as your body starts to heal and your bleeding begins to taper.

 Here’s what we recommend: